py-mine/mcproto/docs/contributing/issue-guide.md

-# Bug reports
+# Bug Reports & Feature Requests

-Mcproto is an actively maintained project that we constantly strive to improve.
-With a project of this size and complexity, bugs may occur.
-If you think you have discovered a bug, you can help us by submitting an issue to our public [issue tracker](https://github.com/py-mine/mcproto/issues), following this guide.
+Mcproto is an actively maintained project, and we welcome contributions in the form of both bug reports and feature requests.
+This guide will help you understand how to effectively submit an issue, whether it's reporting a bug or proposing a new feature.

 ## Before creating an issue